kristofferv98/VoiceProcessingToolkit/README.md

  voice_processing_manager = VoiceProcessingManager.create_default_instance(wake_word='computer')
  voice_processing_manager.run()
  ```

- The `VoiceProcessingManager` class provides a high-level interface for managing the voice processing pipeline.
-It can be configured with various settings such as wake word sensitivity, audio sample rate, and text-to-speech voice selection.

  The `VoiceProcessingManager` class is the central component of the toolkit, orchestrating the voice processing workflow.
 It is highly configurable, allowing you to tailor the behavior to your specific needs.
 Below are some of the key attributes and methods provided by this class: